pirica/wordtohtml/README.md

 ```

 ## Read docx file and return the html code - Option 3
-Resultant HTML code with have a standard HTML header added so that it can be run directly in a browser.
+Resultant HTML code will have a standard HTML header added so that when saved the saved file can be run directly in a browser.
 N.B if you wish to use this option in conjunction with option 1a then the CSS file should be named - word-htm.css
 ```
 $text = $rt->readDocument('FILENAME','NNY');